ESA Lectures at STScI - Space Science Faculty

 In 2021, the ESA Office at STScI announce the creation of a new lecture series: ESA Distinguished Lectures.

-The series, to be held at STScI in Baltimore USA, aims at showcasing science from ESA missions, recognizing talented young European astronomers, and fostering collaborations in the broader international community.
+The series, to be held at STScI in Baltimore USA, aims at showcasing science from ESA missions, recognizing leading European astronomers, and fostering collaborations in the broader international community.

 Typically, each lecture will be accompanied by a two day visit to STScI, in which the Distinguished Lecturer will have the opportunity to meet with staff, students and postdocs.
 The lecture itself will be broadcast online for the widest possible visibility.